speechbrain/benchmarks/benchmarks/DASB/README.md

 1. Write your model's code in a Python library saved in `benchmarks/DASB/model` (e.g., `benchmarks/MOABB/models/my_model.py`).

-2. Create a YAML and PY file for each task you want to experiment with.
+2. Create a YAML and py file for each task you want to experiment with.
 Thankfully, you don't have to start from scratch.
 For example, if you're working with LibriSpeech/ASR/LSTM, copy `benchmarks/DASB/LibriSpeech/ASR/contextnet/hparams/train_encodec.yaml` and save it in the same folder with a different name (e.g., `train_my_model.yaml` and `train_my_model.py`).

 3. Edit the relevant section of your `train_my_model.yaml` and `train_my_model.py`.
-Redefine the `codec:` to reference your custom model (e.g., `model: !new:models.my_model.my_model`).
+Redefine the `codec:` to reference your custom model (e.g., `codec: !new:models.my_model.my_model`).

 4. Ensure you include the hyperparameters specific to your model.